Collaborative Portfolio Assessment (CPA)

 Here’s a breakdown of how the final assessment process works:

 - Teams meets to exchange assessed portfolios, to discuss the assessments that have been made, and to handle any appeals.
 If one member disagrees with the initial assessment of a student’s portfolio, one of the other teachers will act as a “second reader” and provide their honest assessment.
 If two instructors concur on an assessment, it should stand.
-Please note that appeals should be handled by the faculty in an assessment group and should not be submitted to the directors of the Composition program for review.
+Appeals should be handled by the faculty in an assessment group and should not be submitted to the directors of the Composition program for review.
 Please note that failing the portfolio means failing the course.

 - During Kingsborough’s finals week, instructors set up a two-hour window during which time they can return portfolios to students and hold conferences with students who failed this process.
-This can be in an office, in the cafeteria, or in any other on-campus space that will work well for this purpose.

 Participants in portfolio assessment (who are not teaching an ALP section or in the CRC) are paid as follows: part-time instructors receive 6 hours of pay at their non-teaching rate, full-time instructors receive .25 credits toward their annual course load.